ng-web-apis/geolocation/README.md

 ### GeolocationService

-GeolocationService is an observable, that emits [Position](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition) object
+GeolocationService is an Observable, that emits [Position](https://developer.mozilla.org/en-US/docs/Web/API/GeolocationPosition) object

 Import service in your component: